Jparaujo12/Spencer-World-Remake/Spencer's vore world_remake!/README.txt

-To play simply download this folder and click on the exe
+To play simply download the folder and click on the exe

 wasd or arrows to move
 x to kill